UnaBiz/unashield/docs/index.md

 - **RCZ4:** Argentina, Australia, Colombia, Hong Kong, Malaysia, New Zealand, Singapore, Taiwan, Thailand

-There are 2 versions of the UnaShield:
+There are 3 versions of the UnaShield:
+* **UnaShield V2S2:** Based on version UnaShield V2S2, swap onboard G-sensor from NXP MMA8451Q to ST LSM303AGR.

 * **UnaShield V2S:** Based on Sigfox module by WISOL.
 Includes onboard sensors for temperature, humidity, air pressure, accelerometer and two ports for connecting Grove sensors.<br>